Enter the Dragon

 Ending Explained: Enter the Dragon

-The final moments of Enter the Dragon reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Enter the Dragon reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Enter the Dragon?